What Is a Counseling Psychologist and What Do They Do?

-Students interested in pursuing advanced postdoctoral research or in teaching at the postsecondary level need to complete a doctoral program as a prerequisite for these career paths.
+Each student interested in pursuing advanced postdoctoral research or in teaching at the postsecondary level needs to complete a doctoral program as a prerequisite for these career paths.

-Since the majority of work for many doctoral programs takes place on-site, you might choose to study online as an undergraduate and/or at the master's level during your early years of education in order to expedite your path toward a doctoral degree.
+Since the majority of work for many doctoral programs takes place in person, you might choose to study online as an undergraduate and at the master's level to expedite your path toward a doctoral degree.
 Some doctoral programs offer online coursework toward the Ph.D., and some schools offer grants or other incentives to students who enroll in online doctoral programs.
-Keep in mind, that since fully-online doctoral programs in counseling psychology do not receive accreditation by the APA, they do not meet all state requirements for professional licensure.
+Since fully-online doctoral programs in counseling psychology do not receive accreditation by the APA, they do not meet all state requirements for professional licensure.

 Required Licenses and Internships to Become a Counseling Psychologist

-Specific criteria for licensure vary by state, but general processes for candidates are similar.
-In most states, licensure requires a doctoral degree, a supervised clinical internship of one to two years, and a passing score on the Examination for Professional Practice in Psychology (EPPP).
+Specific criteria for licensure vary by state, but most states share a similar process for licensure.
+In most states, licensure requires a doctoral degree, a supervised 1-2 year clinical internship, and a passing score on the examination for professional practice in psychology (EPPP).
 Some states also offer licensure at the master's level with proof of completion of specific coursework.

 Students interested in maximizing opportunities for licensure in other states should seek programs and internships that meet APA standards.
 Counseling psychologists at the doctoral level with at least two years of postdoctoral professional experience also qualify for certification in counseling psychology from the American Board of Professional Psychology.

-- These professionals specialize in assisting, counseling, and supporting clients and families who struggle with addiction.
-Job duties include evaluating patients using assessments and interviews, leading support groups, managing caseloads, and making referrals to community services.
-Typically, substance abuse counselors hold a master's degree and a professional counselor license.
+These professionals specialize in assisting, counseling, and supporting clients and families who struggle with addiction.
+Job duties include evaluating patients with assessments and interviews, leading support groups, managing caseloads, and making referrals to community services.
+A substance abuse counselor typically holds a master's degree and a professional counselor license.

-- Rehabilitation counselors provide vocational guidance to individuals with mental, emotional, and physical disabilities.
+Rehabilitation counselors provide vocational guidance to individuals with mental, emotional, and physical disabilities.
 They conduct patient diagnostic evaluations; analyze and interpret pertinent vocational, social, educational, and medical information; and develop treatment plans.
-These counselors also help arrange job training and placement and assist patients in locating community resources.
-Rehabilitation counselors typically possess a master's degree and a state license.
+These counselors also help arrange job placements, along with assisting patients in locating community resources.
+A rehabilitation counselor usually possesses a master's degree and a state license.

-- School counselors help students with the adjustments, development, and achievement of academic goals.
+School counselors help students to develop and achieve academic goals.
 They consult with teachers, parents, and guardians; identify problems and obstacles; and develop plans to address them.
-School counselors also intervene in difficult situations and serve as liaisons, connecting students to support services.
-School counselors need advanced degrees and must pass strict background checks.
+School counselors also intervene in difficult situations and serve as liaisons to connect students with support services.
+Each school counselor needs an advanced degree and must pass a strict background check.

-- Licensed marriage and family therapists provide counseling services to individuals, couples, and families to help them improve their relationships.
-Often working from a family systems theory perspective, they conduct assessments; identify social, emotional, and relational issues; and help clients improve communication.
-Responsibilities also include crisis intervention, providing assistance with conflict resolution, conducting outreach, and determining appropriate community referral sources.
+Licensed marriage and family therapists provide counseling services to individuals, couples, and families to help improve their relationships.
+Often working from a family systems theory perspective, they conduct assessments; identify social, emotional, and relationship issues; and help clients improve communication.
+Responsibilities also include crisis intervention, assisting with conflict resolution, conducting outreach, and determining appropriate community referral sources.
 This position requires a master's degree and a state license.